-The epilepsy team will use info gathered to decide whether or not GA is a candidate for another surgery to treat (maybe even eliminate) his seizures.
+On April 20, 2018, Guy had a craniotomy and an intracranial grid placed on top of and underneath his temporal lobe to best localize the seizures.
+The epilepsy team will use info gathered from monitoring activity to decide whether or not GA is a candidate for another surgery to treat (maybe even eliminate) his seizures.
 The surgery is called a resection, and during a resection, brain tissue is removed.
-The November procedure and VEEG will tell us if the tissue causing seizures can be removed without interrupting his speech, comprehension, memory, personality, or other brain functioning.
+The April procedure will tell us if the tissue causing seizures can be removed without interrupting his speech, comprehension, memory, personality, or other brain functioning.

 Guy Adam is in good spirits, all things considered, and has a lot he's looking forward to once these surgeries are over.
 He is grateful for all the well wishes, and so thankful for his supportive friends and family, as well as supportive employers and coworkers and in the team at the Terrace on Grand.

 We (probably mostly Mikayla) will keep this page updated as the process continues, so all the updates can be in one place for everyone who cares about Guy Adam, and so we don't have to repeat ourselves too much ;) We will also update with visiting schedule and information, and any other needs we might have for those who wish to help.
 Thank you so much for being a part of this journey - it is impossible to overstate how much your love and support is appreciated.